• Skip to primary navigation

 If you’ve ever made instant mashed potatoes then this process will be familiar to you.

-2. Drizzle water over mashed potatoes (in a bowl) and stir until potatoes reach the desired consistency.
+2. Drizzle water over mashed potatoes (in a bowl).
+Stir and let sit for a few minutes until potatoes no longer crumble.

 You can also rehydrate with warm milk if you prefer for an extra creamy mashed potato experience, but since we use milk in the original mashed potato recipe, we opt for water.